biotope/biotope-boilerplate/README.md

 #### jQuery TypeScript Plugins - Advanced

-The framework contains a local demo integration of the VI jQuery Boilerplate.
+The boilerplate contains a local demo integration of the VI jQuery Boilerplate.
 See `src/resources/ts/jquery.plugin.advanced.ts` for a local demo.

 For more informations have a look at the repository: https://github.com/vi-plugins/jquery-boilerplate